ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/index.md

 - `net48`

 > [!TIP]
-> While Rezolver is fast, whichever version of the DLL you use, the runtime-specific versions are particularly fast due to the use of some
+> While Rezolver is fast, whichever version you use, the runtime-specific versions (i.e. `netcoreapp2.2` or `netframework472/48`) are faster due to the use of some
-> advanced internal caching built using IL Emit which, until `netstandard2.1` is ready, can only be used when directly targeting a specific
+> internal caching built using IL Emit which, until `netstandard2.1` is ready, can only be used when directly targeting a specific
 > runtime.

 # Integration